joshbegley/nyt-latest/previous.md

 `Despite injury setbacks, O'Hara has played a crucial role in Gotham's locker room. `\
 https://nytimes.com/athletic/5858602/2024/10/20/gotham-uswnt-kelley-ohara-farewell-nwsl/

 **Lloyd: The Deshaun Watson era is over.
-Why Dorian Thompson-Robinson shoutd be QB for now**\
+Why Dorian Thompson-Robinson should be QB for now**\
 `The most polarizing, divisive era in the history of the Cleveland Browns has mercifully ended.
 The damage is only beginning.`\
 https://nytimes.com/athletic/5858495/2024/10/20/deshaun-watson-browns-injury-dorian-thomspon-robinson/